-Portland is a nature lovers paradise.
+Portland is a nature lover's paradise.
 We're lucky to have access to so many nature parks and hikes on our front doorstep.
 Sometimes it's difficult picking a hike that everyone in the family can manage, especially the kiddos.
-Here's 10 family-friendly hikes that the whole family will love.
+Here's ten family-friendly hikes that the whole family will love.

 Pack lots of snacks and water and lather on the sunscreen.
 Happy trailblazing!